Contents

 Credit card

 But credit cards offer borrowing and repayment flexibility, which can be appealing if you don’t want to make large monthly payments.
-If you’re trying to save money, keep in mind, the longer you take to repay credit card debt, the more you’ll pay in interest.
+If you’re trying to save money, keep in mind that the longer you take to repay credit card debt, the more you’ll pay in interest.

 If you need to apply for a credit card, look for one that offers a 0% intro APR.
 To avoid paying interest on the balance, try paying it off before the introductory period ends.